CleverRaven/Cataclysm-DDA/doc/JSON_INFO.md

 "stack_size" : 8,           // (Optional) How many uses are in the above-defined volume.
-If omitted, is the same as 'charges' "fun" : 50                  // Morale effects when used "freezing_point": 32,       // (Optional) Temperature in F at which item freezes, default is water (32F/0C) "cooks_like": "meat_cooked" // (Optional) If the item is used in a recipe, replaces it with its cooks_like
+If omitted, is the same as 'charges' "fun" : 50                  // Morale effects when used "freezing_point": 32,       // (Optional) Temperature in F at which item freezes, default is water (32F/0C) "cooks_like": "meat_cooked",// (Optional) If the item is used in a recipe, replaces it with its cooks_like "can_heal_anyone": false    // (Optional) Can this med be used by anyone or does it require a special mutation.
+See `can_heal_with` in mutation. (default: true).
 ```

 ### Containers